 Patients as Partners

-The CMTA is pleased to announce the launch of our Patients as Partners in Research initiative!
 The goal of Patients as Partners in Research is to advance the work of our Strategy to Accelerate Research (STAR) and enroll the patient community in the critical work of furthering the development of treatments and ultimately a cure for CMT.

 Some examples of ways you may be able to get involved in the CMTA’s Patients as Partners in Research include: